Nutrition

 9. lulupasta

-The 4 grams of net carbs in lulupasta’s quartet of classic shapes earns this boutique line-up an ultra-low-carb classification.
-Blending legume-based sweet lupin flour with sunflower flour in a proprietary recipe allows this ingenious Portland-based food producer to conjure up gluten-free low-carb pasta that’s also high in fiber.
+The 4 grams of net carbs in lulupasta’s quartet of classic shapes earn this boutique line-up an ultra-low-carb classification.
+Blending legume-based sweet lupin flour with sunflower flour in a proprietary recipe allows this ingenious Portland-based food producer to conjure up gluten-free, low-carb pasta that’s also high in fiber.

-You’ll also get a whopping 19 grams of protein in each serving, which makes lulupasta one of the best balanced low-carb pastas on the market.
-It’s also within easy reach as an Amazon item, available as rotini, penne, elbow and orzo.
+You’ll also get a whopping 19 grams of protein in each serving, which makes lulupasta one of the best-balanced low-carb pastas on the market.
+Pasta shapes to choose from include rotini, penne, elbow macaroni and orzo.

 lulupasta Rotini Protein Pasta Nutritional Info (per 56-gram serving)